pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ---

-## DDoS (Distributed Denial-of-service ) Protection on AWS
+## DDoS (Distributed Denial-of-service) Protection on AWS
 - `AWS Shield Standard`: protects against DDoS attack for your website and applications, for all customers at no additional costs.
 - `AWS Shield Advanced`: 24/7 premium DDoS protection.
 - `AWS WAF`: Filter specific requests based on rules.
 - `CloudFront and Route 53`:
   - Availability protection using global edge network
   - Combined with AWS Shield, provides attack mitigation at the edge
-- Be ready to scale – leverage `AWS Auto Scaling`.
+- Be ready to scale - leverage `AWS Auto Scaling`.

-## AWS WAF – Web Application Firewall
+## AWS WAF - Web Application Firewall
 - Protects your web applications from common web exploits (Layer 7)
 - `Layer 7 is HTTP` (vs Layer 4 is TCP)
 - Deploy on `Application Load Balancer, API Gateway, CloudFront`